Hedgy134117/cheyenne-music/top50/19-MonLaferte-FEMMEFATALE.md

 title: FEMME FATALE
 artist: Mon Laferte
 is_short: False
+prev: 20-Clipse-LetGodSortEmOut
+next: 18-RibbonSkirt-BiteDown
 img_url: /imgs/MonLaferte-FEMMEFATALE.jpg
 ---

 I have to tell you… as far as Spanish-language albums go this year, *FEMME FATALE* was for me what Rosalia’s *LUX* seems to be for everyone else.
 I really adore this.
 The high-glam vibes are immaculate right off the bat with the title track, as we are immersed in the jazzy throwback vibe of the record.
-The smoky, nostalgic feel of the record is occasionally disrupted by Laferte’s own idiosyncrasies \- such as the autotune-laden vocals on “Mi Hombre” and the bombastic, explosive vocal performance on “Otra Noche de Llorar” (a track that completely warrants any BjÖrk comparisons it elicits).
+The smoky, nostalgic feel of the record is occasionally disrupted by Laferte’s own idiosyncrasies \- such as the autotune-laden vocals on “Mi Hombre” and the bombastic, explosive vocal performance on “Otra Noche de Llorar” (a track that completely warrants any Björk comparisons it elicits).

 <!-- excerpt -->